hawonp/StudyBoard/README.md

 ## How to Submit an issue
  - You can submit an issue through the [Github issues](https://github.com/hawonp/StudyBoard/issues) tab
  - All outstanding issues will be located in the issues tab

+## Useful Docker commands
+ - Check which containers are running
+  > docker ps

+ - Go into the docker container
+  > docker exec -it container_id/container_name bash

+ - See logs
+  > docker logs --follow container_id